mark-watson/PythonAIBook/manuscript/LLM_4_local_models.md

 for scanning at the venue.
 ```

-Even this small 0.8B-parameter vision model extracts detailed structured information from the ticket image — event details, pricing, seating, and layout elements.
+Even this small 0.8B-parameter vision model extracts detailed structured information from the ticket image: event details, pricing, seating, and layout elements.
 This simple capability makes it easy to add image understanding to your local applications without needing complex computer vision pipelines.

 ## OpenAI-Compatible API